-Our Manchester Strategy outcomes Summary of how this report aligns to the OMS/Contribution to the Strategy A thriving and sustainable city: supporting a diverse and distinctive economy that creates jobs and opportunities The work to reset the Our Manchester Strategy considered all five of the Strategy's existing themes to ensure the city achieves its aims.
+Our Manchester Strategy outcomes Summary of how this report aligns to the OMS/Contribution to the Strategy A thriving and sustainable city: supporting a diverse and distinctive The work to reset the Our Manchester Strategy considered all five of the Strategy's economy that creates jobs and existing themes to ensure the city achieves opportunities its aims.
 The themes are retained within the final reset Strategy, Forward to 2025.
 A highly skilled city: world class and home grown talent sustaining the city's economic success A progressive and equitable city: making a positive contribution by unlocking the potential of our communities